nowairanum/Learning/docs/Notes.md

 	Rational <T>
 	Rational <T> : : operator += (rational const &ro){ }
 	```
- - <T> mandatory outside the class template scope
+ - &lt;T&gt; mandatory outside the class template scope
  - : : reenter the scope of class
- - If you add <T> to the second rational after brackets that means <T> is explicitly specified.
+ - If you add &lt;T&gt; to the second rational after brackets that means &lt;T&gt; is explicitly specified.

 ### Constructors and Destructors:
  - When writing constructors and destructors, you are not allowed to put<T>.